WojtekKamilowski/CI_PP5_HSBS/README.md

 ### Social Media Platform

-HiStory Books Store has its own page on Facebook.
+HiStory Book Store has its own page on Facebook.
 The content of posts is to address the memory of important history events or figures, often to be related to pieces of culture & pop-culture e.g. movies in historical theme.
 The goal is to encourage the followers to confront the content of those pieces of culture which picture a history event or figure with the knowledge that can be found in the literature.
 Sharing links to the blog posts posted on the websites blog.
 Interacting with the followers in the comments sections under the Facebook posts which would be aimed to drive constructive discussion feeding the algorithm to increase the popularity of the page amongst Facebook users.

 <a href="https://www.facebook.com/profile.php?id=61550506871142">Facebook</a>